MTCMarkFranco/MTC_EnterpriseSPADev/README.md

 * Cloned and modified to make the application Azure App Service friendly.
 * Hackathon attendees will start from the public repository located here: https://jonsamwell.github.io/angular-simple-shopping-cart/
-* This codebase is the end result to work with Azure Web App Services for Windows, Linux modifications are coming...
+* This codebase is the end result to work with Azure Web App Services for Windows, Linux via Docker Containers

 # Architectural Summary